LinkedInLearning/5g-security-in-depth-a-hands-on-approach-to-securing-ran-core-and-telco-cloud-5235000/README.md

-# COURSENAME
+# 5G Security in Depth: A Hands-On Approach to Securing RAN, Core, and Telco Cloud
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `5G Security in Depth: A Hands-On Approach to Securing RAN, Core, and Telco Cloud`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions